 When you are ready, we book in a call to complete a telephone questionnaire.
 Our fostering managers will then review this information and decide on next steps.

 If everyone is happy to progress, the next step is arranging a home visit from one of our supervising social workers (SSWs).
 Here, we get to know you better and you get to know us better too.

 We’ll give you further insight into the role and expectations of foster carers, and what you should expect from us as your fostering agency.

 You could think of the home visit as an interview of sorts.
 Applicants need to feel comfortable progressing with the fostering agency, and the fostering agency needs to feel comfortable progressing the applicant to the next stage.

-During the visit, we will have a general look around the indoor and outdoor spaces of your home, and we will gather more information about you and your existing support network of friends and family.
+During the visit we will have a general look around your home, and we will gather more information about you and your existing support network of friends and family.

-We will also discuss your family history and explore any significant life experiences that you may have had and how this could affect your fostering role.
+We will also discuss your family history and explore any significant life experiences that you may have had, including how this could affect your fostering role.